 Opening my business is the scariest, yet most rewarding decision I've ever made.
+A year after starting my practice, I’ve learned a lot about what I wish I knew!
 Today, I'm sharing what to know before starting starting a nutrition private practice for any of you aspiring entrepreneurial dietitians.

 Update: I now offer career coaching calls for aspiring private practice dietitians!
 Check out my service page for more information.